 I received a suspicious-looking e-mail that claims to be from the Federal Reserve.
 Is it a scam?

 The Federal Reserve Board regularly monitors fraudulent solicitations and communications that purport to be made with the approval or involvement of the Federal Reserve or Federal Reserve officials.
-These scams often take the form of e-mail messages that seek to obtain personal information that is later used to commit fraud or theft.
+These scams often take the form of e-mail messages, letters, and telephone calls that seek to obtain an individual's personally identifiable information that is later used to commit fraud or theft.

 In general, consumers should verify the legitimacy of potential service providers before providing personal financial information or entering into a business transaction.
 Consumers who suspect that their personal financial information has been compromised should contact their financial institution and local law enforcement officials.
 To file a complaint about a suspected fraudulent e-mail, contact the Federal Bureau of Investigation's Internet Crime Complaint Center at: www.ic3.gov.